You shouldn’t build an app.

 Apps can take a lot of time and resources to build.

-Development cost is largely determined by the number of features, integrations and compatibility requirements listed in the project scope.
+Development cost is largely determined by the number of features, integrations, and compatibility requirements in the project scope.
 Like any other business, there are also operating costs to consider.

 To be the best, you have to beat the best.